Styx History Group

 The front door of SHG's authors.
 During the building of the house in 1989, a totara log carbon-dated as dying 1100 years ago, was uncovered!
 The glass panels were designed to represent the Styx River, a totara tree, a redwood tree (after which the suburb was named) and the mountains include Mt Grey.
 The door symbolises 1100 years of "Styx History"!

-Historic Totara AVAILABLE - The carbon-dated totara log has been milled (50 mm thick) and is available FREE in one lot or piece by piece, to anyone interested in using it for carvings, etc. After years of trying, an offer was made in 2022 for it to be taken away to be used for carving and other purposes.
+Historic Totara NO LONGER AVAILABLE - The carbon-dated totara log was milled (50 mm thick) and was available FREE in one lot or piece by piece, to anyone interested in using it for carvings, etc. After years of trying, an offer was made in 2022 for it to be taken away to be used for carving and other purposes.
 Yay!!

 Genealogy - Working on your family history?
 We may be able to advise.
 SHG has purchased many photographs that may include your ancestors if they lived in the Styx/Belfast area prior to 1900.
 Also, nine of our books may contain information that you are seeking.
 We can be contacted via this website, but please do not expect miracles.
 We often receive requests for information from people who believe their family history is somewhere "out there" just waiting to be "grabbed"!
 Sorry, if it was there, you would have found it already.
 For NZ information, we regularly refer people to "Papers Past" which is ideal to search for DIY genealogy.

 Did You Know . .?

 .. that there are at least four Styx Rivers in the South Island, or that our Styx River was previously known by the name "Sticks" in reference to flax sticks (either as rafts or markers of the North Road crossing point), later changed to "Styx".
 In Greek mythology, that river separated the world of the living from the realm of the dead.
 In 2013, the name "Styx" was approved for one of Pluto's smallest moons - a bit of modern history!